Welcome to a blog of vegan baking, beautiful cakes and food photography.

+Hi!
 I'm Silvia the creator of Salvia+Limone.
-I'm from Liguria, currently based in London, where I live with my husband and our two little children R & R. We laugh, we bake, and we never stop being curious!
+I'm currently based in London where I live with my husband and our two little children R & R. We laugh, we bake, and we never stop being curious!

 We love good food that does good to us and to the Planet, and that sense of connection that meals brings when we sit at the table together or with friends.
-We brought this passion with us form Italy, and of course it fills my blog too!
+We brought this passion with us form Italy, and of course it is the foundation of my blog too.

 All recipes are vegan and wholesome.
 I only use low GI and unrefined sugars in my desserts.

-Some recipes are gluten and/or nut free, most are soya free too.
+Some recipes are gluten and/or nut free (also from coconut), the majority are soya free too.
 I really try to accommodate all intolerances, even the most uncommon.

-Salvia+Limone (Sage+Lemon) name comes from a stylish candy of my childhood It taught me unimaginable flavours associations and an iconic branding.
+Salvia+Limone (Sage+Lemon) name comes from the favour of a stylish candy from my childhood.
+It taught me unimaginable flavours associations and an iconic branding.
 Both ingredients are widely used in Liguria and well represent its culinary dichotomy of rich exotic delicacies and rock-growing herbs ( yes, citrus were once considered exotic).

 However the commonalty had no access to sugar, and butter wasn't so diffused either.
 The festivities were celebrated with sweet breads filled with raisins and little honey.
 Chestnuts flour also was used to make simple desserts.
 And olive oil was used instead of butter in many recipes.

 I hope you will enjoy to make my recipes as much as I enjoy to create and share them.